igrishaev/blog/_posts/2022-12-03-clojure-guide.md

   ...)
 ~~~

 In fact, it depends on the context.
-The mark by itself is needed to highlight something special among the ordinary stuff.
+The mark by itself is needed to highlight something special among the ordinary things.
 Thus, if there are plenty of functions that change something, don't use ! in the end, otherwise, the code becomes too noisy.
 When you highlight everything, nothing in fact is highlighted.
 The code below is completely fine:

 ~~~clojure
 (defn create-user [db fields]